alshedivat/al-folio/_news/online_living.md

 - **Netlify** (`nf` subdomains) is based on multi-CDN (as mentioned in [bejamas](https://bejamas.io/compare): _Google Cloud (GCP), AWS, Digital Ocean, Yandex, Rackspace Cloud_)
 - **Vercel** (`vc` subdomains) is based on multi-CDN as well (as mentioned in [bejamas](https://bejamas.io/compare): _Google Cloud (GCP), AWS_)

-You can check the [the link](https://bejamas.io/compare) mentioned above!
+You can check the [the link](https://bejamas.io/compare/netlify-vs-vercel-vs-cloudflare-pages-vs-firebase-vs-github-pages-vs-azure-static-web-apps-vs-aws-amplify/) mentioned above!
+This link is a big-list comparison between different services!